University of Pécs: Faculty of Health Sciences

-The Faculty of Health Sciences is one of the youngest Faculties of our University where teaching began in 1990.
+The Faculty of Health Sciences is one of the Faculties where teaching began in 1990.
 At the University of Pécs Medical School, the health sciences college education was launched on 1 September 1990 on the basis of the "Founding Act" of the Minister of Social and Health Affairs dated 18 August 1989, following the joint preparatory work of the Ministry, the POTE and the leaders of Somogy, Zala and Vas counties.
 The following period was marked by the continuous development and expansion of the training.
 As there were several types of trainings in each town, administrative units were set up with the name "training centre" and the status of an institute.
 The increase in the number of students, teachers and teaching assistants, and the establishment of a college of teachers, created a de facto faculty structure.
 The next task was to codify it in law.
 Government Decree 132/1995 (9.11.1995) recognised the de facto faculty structure de jure.

 Education takes place in four training centres in Kaposvár, Pécs, Szombathely and Zalaegerszeg, where effective cooperation has been established with local teaching hospitals and social institutions.
 In terms of the number of students, the number of elective courses, the number of teaching staff and teaching assistants, and the number of training places, the faculty is the largest of its kind in the country.

 The faculty the first in the country to offer university courses such as nurse and midwife training.
 This has created the possibility for health professionals to obtain a doctoral degree, which is now available at the faculty's Doctoral School of Health Sciences.

 From 1 March 2006, the Faculty of Health Sciences became a university faculty.
 In the European Union, two of the seven specialisations automatically recognised under Community law (nursing and midwifery) are recognised as qualifications in this field.